 Justification for the personal residential structure construction classes and characteristics used will be reviewed.

-Documentation and justification for all modifications to the personal residential structure flood vulnerability functions due to building codes, floodplain management regulations, and their enforcement will be reviewed.
+Documentation and justification for all modifications to the personal residential structure flood vulnerability functions due to statewide and county building codes, floodplain management regulations, and their enforcement will be reviewed.
 If year of construction and/or geographical location of the personal residential structure is used as a surrogate for building code, floodplain management regulation, and their enforcement, complete supporting information for the number of year of construction groups used as well as the year(s) and/or geographical region(s) of construction that separates particular group(s) will be reviewed.

-The effects on personal residential structure flood vulnerability from local and regional construction characteristics, building codes, and floodplain management regulations will be reviewed.
+The effects on personal residential structure flood vulnerability from local and regional construction characteristics, statewide and county building codes, and floodplain management regulations will be reviewed including whether current building codes are reflected.

 How the claim practices of insurance companies are accounted for when claims data for those insurance companies are used to develop or to verify personal residential structure flood vulnerability functions will be reviewed.
 Examples include the level of damage the insurer considers a loss to be a total loss, claim practices of insurers with respect to concurrent causation, or the impact of public adjusting.